Genseishin Justirisers: Genseishin Juu Riser

-Debuted in Episode 8 where Ken Riser cannot defeat the enemy in close combat, Shinya (Riser Gant) remembered that he has a Seishinjuu that can defeat the enemy in ranged combat.
-Juu Riser is the combined form of Kouki and Riseross where the body of Kouki splits into two to become the legs and upper torso with Riseross flips over to form the central body and its legs becoming the arms of the combined mecha, finishing it with Riseross' tail becoming the horn cannon of Juu Riser.
-In this form, Riser Gant becomes the main pilot within Riseross' cockpit, with Glen at his left side and Kageri at his right side.
+Debuted in Episode 8 when giant Armor Gunner almost defeating Ken Riser in ranged combat, Shinya (Riser Gant) remembered that he can summon his own SeiShinJuu named Kouki to match the enemy's firepower.
+Juu Riser is the combined form of Kouki and Riseross where Kouki splits into two to form the legs and upper torso, while Riseross' body is turned upside down to form central body and its legs will become Juu Riser's arms, finishing it with Riseross' tail become Juu Riser's horn cannon.
+In this form, Riser Gant becomes the main pilot within Riseross' cockpit, sitting between Glen at the left and Kageri at the right.

 Juu Riser is designed to be less mobile in movement, but is advantageous when defense and firepower is needed to take out giant enemies, in which this Genseishin has plenty of.
-As a mobile fortress type of Genseishin, it possesses a pair of Riser Cannons for artillery firing, the main weapon "Chigenhou Riser Buster" derived from Riseross' tail cannon for heavier blasts, and a powerful pair of claws derived from the legs of Riseross called Magna Grasper which can be used to deliver powerful slashes or perform a spinning slash.

-Its artillery finisher Thunder Burst delivers savage blows of destruction to enemies through firing of all its ranged weapons simultaneously.
+As a mobile fortress type of Genseishin, it possesses a pair of shoulder cannons called "Riser Cannons" for artillery firing, the main weapon "Riser Buster" released from Juu Riser's horn cannon for heavier blasts, and a powerful pair of claws derived from Riseross' legs called Magna Grasper which can be used to deliver powerful slashes or perform a spinning slash.
+Its final attack, Thunder Burst delivers a deathblow to the enemies by firing both Riser Cannons and Riser Buster simultaneously.